Ribbon Finance (RBN) Price Tops $0.34 on Exchanges

-Ribbon Finance (RBN) traded up 4.8% against the US dollar during the 1-day period ending at 19:00 PM E.T. on September 9th.
-In the last seven days, Ribbon Finance has traded 4% higher against the US dollar.
-Ribbon Finance has a market cap of $44.42 million and $1.48 million worth of Ribbon Finance was traded on exchanges in the last 24 hours.
-One Ribbon Finance token can currently be bought for $0.34 or 0.00000599 BTC on popular cryptocurrency exchanges.
+Ribbon Finance (RBN) traded up 2.7% against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on September 11th.
+During the last week, Ribbon Finance has traded 7.2% higher against the U.S. dollar.
+One Ribbon Finance token can now be bought for approximately $0.34 or 0.00000579 BTC on popular cryptocurrency exchanges.
+Ribbon Finance has a total market capitalization of $43.58 million and approximately $1.55 million worth of Ribbon Finance was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.